JuliaGraphics/ColorSchemeTools.jl/docs/src/output.md

 ## Saving colorschemes as images

 Sometimes you want to save a colorscheme, which is usually just a pixel thick, as a swatch or image.
 You can do this with `colorscheme_to_image()`.
-The second argument is the number of repetitions of each color in the row, the third is the total number of rows.
+The second argument is the number of rows.
+The third argument is the number of times each pixel is repeated in the row.
 The function returns an image which you can save using FileIO's `save()`:

 ```
 using FileIO, ColorSchemeTools, Images, Colors

+# 20 pixels for each color, 150 rows
 img = colorscheme_to_image(ColorSchemes.vermeer, 150, 20)

 save("/tmp/cs_vermeer-150-20.png", img)
 ```

 !["vermeer swatch"](assets/figures/cs_vermeer-30-300.png)

-The `image_to_swatch()` function extracts a colorscheme from the image in and saves it as a swatch in a PNG.
+The `image_to_swatch()` function (a shortcut) extracts a `n`-color scheme from a supplied image and saves it as a swatch in a PNG.

 ```
 image_to_swatch("/tmp/input.png", 10, "/tmp/output.png")
 ```

 ```@docs
 colorscheme_to_image